River Chew - A Somerset Stream

 Aquatic Life

-The River Chew is home to a large variety of fish including Brown Trout, Rainbow Trout, Sea Trout, Salmon, Grayling, Chub, Dace, Perch, Bream, Tench, Carp, Barbel, Crucian Carp, Pike, Roach, Rudd, Gudgeon, Minnow, Miller's Thumb, Brook Lamprey, Stone Loach, Stickleback and Eel.
+Chew Valley Lake in winter The River Chew is home to a large variety of fish including Brown Trout, Rainbow Trout, Grayling, Chub, Dace, Perch, Bream, Tench, Carp, Barbel, Crucian Carp, Pike, Roach, Rudd, Gudgeon, Minnow, Miller's Thumb, Brook Lamprey, Stone Loach, Stickleback and Eel.

 Tributaries

-The River Chew has over thirty mapped tributaries including Harptree Brook, Winford Brook, Strode Brook, Salter's Brook, Belluton Brook, Bathford Brook, Wooscombe Brook and Candlestick Brook.
+The River Chew has over thirty mapped tributaries including Harptree Brook, Winford Brook, Strode Brook, Hollow Brook, Salter's Brook, Belluton Brook, Bathford Brook, Wooscombe Brook and Candlestick Brook.

 Back To The Top | Previous Page | Next Page